florisvlasveld/vea/README.md

 # Vea

-Generate a personalized executive daily briefing, a weekly summary, or a last-minute briefing for a specific calendar event, all with a single command-line tool.
+Generate a personalized executive daily briefing, a weekly summary, a last-minute briefing for a specific calendar event, or a checklist of potentially overlooked tasks.
 Pulls in signals from your Google Calendar, Gmail, Todoist, local Markdown notes, and Slack – then condenses it all using AI into readable summaries.

 Supported commands: